Facebook takes down accounts and pages of Trump ally Roger Stone

 Police make arrests as right-wing, anti-fascist groups rally in Portland

-(Reporting by Joseph Menn in San Francisco and Jack Stubbs in London; Editing by Greg Mitchell and Edward Tobin)
+(Reporting by Joseph Menn in San Francisco and Jack Stubbs in London; Editing by Greg Mitchell, Edward Tobin and Lisa Shumaker)

 ((G.Mitchell@thomsonreuters.com;))